ebonilla/gaussianprocesses/README_HEAD.md

 </p>

 <p>
 He worked at the University of Edinburgh as a Research Associate from 2008 to 2009.
-He then moved to National ICT Australia  as a machine-learning researcher, while also being an adjunct research fellow at the Australian National University.
+He then moved to National ICT Australia  as a machine-learning researcher, while also being an adjunct research fellow at the Australian National University (2010-2014).
 He worked as a Senior Lecturer at UNSW Sydney from 2014 to 2018.
 He now works as a principal research scientist at CSIRO's Data61 (Australia).
 </p>

 <p>